The Most Burglarized City in Every State

 The most-burglarized city in every state

-We dug into the numbers to find the most-burglarized city in every state — and the results may surprise you.
+We dug into the numbers to find the most-burglarized city in every state (measured by burglary rate per capita) — and the results may surprise you.
 Burglars clearly don’t play favorites when it comes to city size.

-Among the hot spots, 18 cities (37%) have populations over 15,000, while 16 (33%) have fewer than 1,000 residents.
+Among the hot spots, 16 cities (33%) have populations over 15,000, while nine (18%) have fewer than 1,000 residents.
 No place is too big — or too small — for a break-in.
-This data underscores the need for security measures, as no place is immune to a potential burglary.
+These data underscore the need for security measures, as no place is immune to a potential burglary.

-While burglary was the third-most common property crime in 2023, accounting for 13% of all reported incidents, it's important to note that this is the first time motor vehicle theft has outpaced burglary (by about 55,000 incidents).
+While burglary was the third-most common property crime in 2024, accounting for 12% of all reported incidents, it's important to note that this is only the second consecutive year in which motor vehicle theft has outpaced burglary.
 However, with 53% of all burglaries targeting residential properties, remaining vigilant against this threat is a must.

 Now that you know the score, you can take proactive steps to protect your property.
 Want to know where burglars are busiest in your state (and where a security system might earn its keep)?
 Check out the the full list below and start planning your home defense strategy.